cry4rock/indushomelab.net/content/posts/youtube-video-downloader.md

 ## How to use

-1. Save the script as `youtubevideodownloder.py` in the same folder as this Markdown (or anywhere you like).
+1. Save the script as `youtubevideodownloder.py`.
 2. Run the script:

 ```bash